 The mere thought of seeking preventive or prospective care may be exhausting for those who associate the healthcare experience with burdensome travel requirements, long waits, and other impediments to physician access.
-It is no surprise, therefore, that many patients who are sick or suffer from chronic conditions tend to wait for their illnesses to progress to a stage where it is more expensive and more difficult to address than if prevention and/or treatment had been provided earlier.
+These frustrations are worse in rural areas.
+It is no surprise, therefore, that many rural patients who are sick or suffer from chronic conditions tend to wait for their illnesses to progress to a stage where it is more expensive and more difficult to address than if prevention and/or treatment had been provided earlier.
 And the experience could worsen, given trends in U.S. age demographic realities, guaranteeing that more Medicare patients will soon be seeking care from a system struggling to grow with the demand.
 Short-circuiting these tendencies to procrastinate in seeking care is only possible where access to care is enhanced, and we commend this Subcommittee for examining this area of need.
 The opportunities to enhance the value of healthcare are drastically increased for patients with smartphones, tablets, and other connected devices, representing an increasing majority of Americans, including Baby Boomers.
 This is especially true for rural Americans and those who otherwise lack convenient access to physical care.

-b.
+ii.
 Value for Caregivers

-Surveys reflect that caregivers want to reach more patients where they are.
+Surveys reflect that caregivers who serve rural Americans want to reach more patients where they are.
 In fact, the University of Virginia (UVA) seeks to scale telehealth encounters to 60,000 per year over the next two years, and Cleveland Clinic similarly aims to reach 35,000 telehealth encounters over the course of a year.
-These plans are not unique, with the American Hospital Association finding that 65 percent of hospitals have implemented telehealth in at least one care unit, with that number expected to grow by another 13 percent.
-Providers' proposed adoption of telehealth is good news for patients, but the benefits of Medicare telehealth services pales in comparison to the improved outcomes and cost savings associated with the use of further connected health products and services (discussed in further detail below).
+These plans are not unique, with the American Hospital Association finding that 65 percent of hospitals have implemented telehealth in at least one care unit, with that number expected to grow by another 13 percent over the next year.
+[6] Providers' proposed adoption of telehealth is good news for patients, but the benefits of Medicare telehealth services pale in comparison to the improved outcomes and cost savings associated with the use of further connected health products and services (discussed in further detail below).

-c.
+iii.
 Value for Taxpayers

 The benefits of telehealth for taxpayers are equally well-documented.
-The first 100 diabetes patients in the CHI steering committee member University of Mississippi Medical Center's (UMMC's) telehealth program, collectively saved an incredible \$336,184 in healthcare costs.
-[3] Using this data, cost analyses estimate that if 20 percent of Mississippi's diabetic population were enrolled in the telehealth program, it would save the state \$189 million in Medicaid dollars.
-[4] The AMA further found through in-depth interviews with members of its Digital Medicine Payment Advisory Group (DMPAG)-of which I am a member-that instead of merely supplementing patient utilization, digital medicine offerings (including telehealth) substitute for otherwise more expensive healthcare services.
-[5] This evidence from practitioners contradicts the often-overstated fears that telehealth could lead to a bonanza of overutilization.
+For example, in a recent telehealth program done by CHI steering committee member University of Mississippi Medical Center (UMMC), the first 100 patients with diabetes collectively saved an incredible \$336,184 in healthcare costs.
+[7] Using this data, cost analyses estimate that if 20 percent of Mississippi's diabetic population were enrolled in the telehealth program, it would save the state \$189 million in Medicaid dollars.
+[8] The AMA further found through in-depth interviews with members of its Digital Medicine Payment Advisory Group (DMPAG)-of which I am a member-that instead of merely supplementing patient utilization, digital medicine offerings (including telehealth) substitute for otherwise more expensive healthcare services.
+[9] This evidence from practitioners contradicts the often-overstated fears that telehealth could lead to a bonanza of overutilization.

 To the extent that the cost savings telehealth could produce may not materialize for several years-insofar as they are used for preventive care-the CBO's 10-year threshold is a barrier to adoption.
-For this reason, we support Chairman Burgess's and Rep. DeGette's Preventive Health Savings Act (H.R.
-2953).
+For this reason, we support Sen. Angus King's Preventive Health Savings Act (S. 2164).
 Enabling committees to require CBO to analyze potential savings beyond the 10-year window for federal coverage of certain preventive measures would be a major step forward to unlocking the benefits of telehealth and other connected health modalities aimed at prevention.